antonwrisberg/waste-stimuli-evaluation/README.md

 - **[v0.0.3](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.3)**.
 Same as v0.0.2 but with updated text based on Elsa's pilot tests.
 In this version, the sentence is "In the past week, I have generated waste like this (ignoring brands) __ times".
 - **[v0.0.4](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.4)**.
 Same as v0.0.3 but with updated text based on Emma's pilot tests.
 In this version, the sentence is "In the past week, I have expended this (ignoring brands) __ times".
 - **[v0.0.5](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.5)**.
 Same as v0.0.4 but with updated text based on Elsa and Emma's pilot tests.
 In this version, the sentence is "In the past week, I have expended this (ignoring brands and variants) __ times".
 The bit about variants might be confusing as it is unclear weather it means that I should not count variants or that I should not categorise variants differently (the latter is the intended meaning). *Has not yet been tested on participants*.
-- **[v0.0.6](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.6)**. **Current favourite**.
+- **[v0.0.6](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.6)**.
 This setup asks participants how many days it has been since they last expended some item (ignoring brands and variants).
-The bit about variants might hold the same confusion as above. *Has not yet been tested on participants*.
+The bit about variants might hold the same confusion as above.
+- **[v0.0.7](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.7)**. **Current favourite**.
+This setup shows the participant two waste items and asks the participant to select the one that the have most recently expended.
+Gamechanger! *Has not yet been tested on participants*.

 ### Prototypicality